oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 Go ahead and create a few new bears of your own.

-Our app is now open for business... _too_ open.
+Our app is now open for business.
+In fact, it's  _too_ open.
 Every authenticated user can see everyone's bears — even users who have been banned for trying to create koalas.
-It's time to put a stop to the madness.
+It's time to put a stop to this madness.

 ## ABAC, As Easy as 1-2-3 🕺